Background

 • Walking

-If you are starting from Place de la Bourse, head south towards the river.
-As you reach the riverbank, turn left and walk along the Quai de la Douane.
-Continue walking along the riverside until you reach the Pont de Pierre, which will be directly ahead after about a 15-minute walk.
+From Place de la Bourse, walk south towards the river, then turn left along Quai de la Douane.
+Continue along the riverside for about 15 minutes until you reach Pont de Pierre.
+No costs involved.

 Popular Experiences near Pont de Pierre